 (44 pages, PDF format – 3.8M)

-The national Board of Advisors advises on policy and major fundraising initiatives, and helps to guide the museum’s acquisitions for the permanent collection.
+The national Board of Advisors gives advice on policy and major fundraising initiatives and helps to guide the museum’s acquisitions.

 Christopher Bass, T’97

 David J. Haemisegger

 Gerrity Lansing, Jr., T’95

 Patricia Roderick Morton, T’77, P’06

 Katharine Lee Reid